SenaZeng/JMC2026-PRISM/README.md

 ## Citation
 Source code and container recipes: https://github.com/SenaZeng/JMC2026-PRISM A versioned snapshot for the study will be archived on Zenodo (DOI to be assigned upon acceptance).
+If you use PRISM, please cite this repository via the GitHub “Cite this repository” panel (CITATION.cff).

+Versioned snapshot for this study:
+- GitHub Release: v0.1.0

+A Zenodo archive (DOI) will be added upon acceptance.